kalvin807/hk-address-db-1/README.md

 - It is design for running once only, it breaks when you run it 2nd+ time.
 - No Test
 - No api call fail remedies

+## Difficulty

+- HKPost Api is inconsistent
+- Return in HTML form
+- Not very experienced on DB design